mjg59/python-zengge/README.md

 Python control for Zengge-style LED bulbs
 =========================================

 A simple Python API for controlling LED bulbs compatible with the [Zengge](http://www.enledcontroller.com/) protocol.
-This covers a wide range of bulbs.
-This code makes use of the PyBT2 branch of Mike Ryan's [PyBT](http://github.com/mikeryan/PyBT)
+This covers a wide range of bulbs, including the Flux Bluetooth bulbs.

 Example use
 -----------